boringparty/kodi-fileposterview/README.md

 # kodi-fileposterview

 This is for Estuary.
 It isn't perfect, but it will generate something similar to a poster with the file name for items that aren't in the library.
+This pairs well with [my sabnzbd event sorting pre-queue script](https://github.com/boringparty/sabnzbd-pq-ordering).

 ![Screenshot](screenshot.jpg)

+## Features

+- Poster-first artwork (`poster.*`)
+- Falls back to the video's thumbnail
+- Overlay title for files without metadata
+- Optimized for file mode (not library mode)

 # Required changes